Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

 The NV centers are optically pumped with a \SI{532}{\nano\metre} laser, which we call ``NV pump''.
 It is focused on the diamond with a lens ($f=\SI{125}{\milli\metre}$) and adjusted to achieve good mode-matching with the cavity mode.
-The NV pump optically excites the NV centers from the triplet ground state $^3A_2$ to the excited state $^3E$ (see Fig.~\ref{fig:figure_1}B in the main text).
+The NV pump optically excites the NV centers from the triplet ground state $^3A_2$ to the excited state $^3E$ (see green arrow in Fig.~\ref{fig:figure_1}b).
 From there, two relaxation paths back to the ground state exist.
-On the one hand, the NV center can fall back to the ground state under emission of a photon in the wavelength range from \SI{637}{\nano\metre} up to \SI{850}{\nano\metre} \cite{levine_paper}.
-On the other hand the NV center can undergo intersystem crossing (ISC) to the excited singlet state $^1A_1$, followed by the singlet transition to the long-lived $^1E$ and back to the ground state via ISC.
-The singlet transition exhibits a zero phonon line (ZPL) of \SI{1042}{\nano\metre} and phonon broadening seems to lead to a broadband absorption features of the lower singlet state $^1E$ \cite{schall_paper, kehayias_paper, younesi_absorption} despite very weak phonon sideband emission compared to the singlet ZPL emission\cite{rogers_paper}.
+On the one hand, the NV center can fall back to the ground state under emission of a photon in the wavelength range from \SI{637}{\nano\metre} up to \SI{850}{\nano\metre} (orange dashed arrows) \cite{levine_paper}.
+On the other hand the NV center can undergo intersystem crossing (ISC, dashed black arrows) to the excited singlet state $^1A_1$, followed by the singlet transition to the long-lived $^1E$ and back to the ground state via ISC.
+The singlet transition (dark red arrow) exhibits a zero phonon line (ZPL) of \SI{1042}{\nano\metre} and phonon broadening seems to lead to a broadband absorption features of the lower singlet state $^1E$ \cite{schall_paper, kehayias_paper, younesi_absorption} despite very weak phonon sideband emission compared to the singlet ZPL emission \cite{rogers_paper}.
 The singlet transition is far less radiative than the triplet transition due to increased phonon transitions.
-Furthermore, the ISC is more probable for the $m_S=\pm1$ states, making it possible to readout the spin state via a change in fluorescence after or during optical excitation \cite{levine_paper}.
-Alternatively the spin state can be determined via a change in absorption of a probe beam at \SI{1042}{\nano\metre} \cite{jensen_1042nm, chatzidrosos_1042nm, acosta_1042nm, acosta_singlet, dumeige_1042nm, younesi_1042nm}.
+Furthermore, the ISC is more probable for the $m_S=\pm1$ states (thickness of dashed arrows), making it possible to initialize to $m_S=0$ and to readout the spin state via a change in fluorescence after or during optical excitation \cite{levine_paper}.
+Alternatively, the spin state can be determined via a change in absorption of a probe beam at \SI{1042}{\nano\metre} \cite{jensen_1042nm, chatzidrosos_1042nm, acosta_1042nm, acosta_singlet, dumeige_1042nm, younesi_1042nm}.
 The absorption is increased for the $m_S=\pm1$ states due to a favorable ISC and thus a higher population of the absorbing lower singlet state $^1E$.
 The spin-dependence of spontaneous emission and of absorption at \SI{1042}{\nano\metre} is strongly enhanced by the long lifetime of the metastable lower singlet state $^1E$ ($>$\SI{200}{\nano\second} \cite{acosta_1042nm}).